 Rachel Totaram, M.H.A., Ph.D. student

-Rachel Totaram is a doctoral student in the Department of Public Affairs with a concentration in Health Services Administration at the University of Central Florida.
-Her research experience is with Medications for Opioid Use Disorders and populations experiencing health disparities.
-She received her Masters in Health Administration in May 2018, receiving the distinction of Outstanding Student.
+Rachel Totaram is a doctoral student in the Department of Public Affairs with a concentration in Health Services Administration at UCF.
+Her research is focused on substance use disorder treatment, with emphasis on medications to treat opioid use disorder (MOUD) and individual experiences with stigma.
+She holds degrees in Health Administration (M.S., UCF), Biology (B.S., UCF)., and Psychology (B.S., UCF).